pingcap/docs-cn/tidb-cloud/migrate-data-into-tidb.md

 TiDB is highly compatible with MySQL.
 You can migrate data from any MySQL-compatible databases to TiDB smoothly, whether the data is from a self-hosted MySQL instance or RDS service provided by the public cloud.

-This document describes how to use [Dumpling](https://docs.pingcap.com/tidb/stable/dumpling-overview) to export data from MySQL-compatible databases and use [TiDB Lightning](https://docs.pingcap.com/tidb/stable/tidb-lightning-overview) TiDB-backend to import the data to TiDB Cloud.
+This document describes how to use [Dumpling](/dumpling-overview.md) to export data from MySQL-compatible databases and use [TiDB Lightning](https://docs.pingcap.com/tidb/stable/tidb-lightning-overview) logical import mode to import the data to TiDB Cloud.

 > **Note:**
 >